 npm init -y

-This will create a package.json file, which will manage your project’s dependencies.
+This will create a package.json file, which keeps track of your project’s dependencies and configuration.

 npm install express

-Create a new file called app.js in your project folder.
+Create a new file called app.js in your project directory.
 This will be the main file for your API.

 const express = require('express');